edwinfj/Snake2_distributable/README.md

 To know what "Snake v2" is and how to play, please refer to *"Game_Manual.html"*.

-The graphic rendering of this project is enabled by GDI+ (*yes I know it's outdated and inefficient)*.
+The graphic rendering of this project is enabled by GDI+ (*yes I know it's outdated and inefficient)*, so the program is run on windows platform only.

 This project is distributed under BSD License (the 4 clauses one).